Auckland bus driver assault and retaliation caught on CCTV

 "The complainant's wishes have been taken into account and police have filed the matter, pending any further relevant information."

-In a statement, NZ Bus chief operating officer Jay Zmijewski said the company did not comment on employment matters.
+In a statement, NZ Bus chief operating officer Jay Zmijewski said the company "condemned" the passenger's actions.

-"In relation to this particular incident, there may be facts that are not known to you or the public, but as stated above NZ Bus does not comment on employment matters.
+"There is no excuse for the physical assault of our staff.
+Similarly, NZ Bus does not condone any of our staff assaulting anyone else."

+Zmijewski said the company did not comment on employment matters.
+It had been advised by police that following an investigation, they would not be taking further action against either party.

 "NZ Bus takes the safety of our drivers, including the prevention of assaults very seriously.
 In this regard, we have procedures that drivers are required to follow in order to de-escalate a situation and reduce the likelihood of an assault occurring.